 Who are Hiram’s Communication Students?

 Communication majors at Hiram College are curious, open-minded, and hardworking.
 As students aim to prepare themselves for a career that relies on effectively and ethically conveying ideas.
 If you’re wondering what types of careers communication majors pursue, you can learn more below.

 As communication students engage with their peers and faculty members, they build meaningful relationships within the program that help them achieve their fullest potential.
 With a shared sense of solidarity and personalized attention from professors, communication majors earn their degrees with network ties and a sense of responsibility that serve them well beyond their time at Hiram.

 About the Communication Degree Program

-Hiram’s rigorous communication major is grounded in a diverse curriculum, providing students with both a well-rounded foundation and the opportunity to tailor the degree with area of study they’re truly passionate about, including:
+Hiram’s rigorous communication major is grounded in a diverse curriculum, providing students with both a well-rounded foundation and the opportunity to tailor the degree with an area of study they’re truly passionate about, including:

 - Health communication